 contact SOLVIT- SOLVIT is a service provided by the national administration, which deals with cross-border problems related to the misapplication of Union law by national public administrations in the Internal Market.
 There is a SOLVIT centre in every EU country, as well as in Norway, Iceland and Liechtenstein.
 Your Member State will try to solve the problem with the other Member State concerned.
 Going through SOLVIT might take less time than making a formal complaint to the European Commission and can solve your individual problem.
 If a problem goes unresolved, or you consider that the proposed solution is unacceptable, you can still pursue legal action through a national court or lodge a formal complaint with the European Commission.
 Please be aware that addressing the issue to SOLVIT does not suspend time limits before national courts.Submit your problem to SOLVIT

-contact European Consumer Centres – there is a Europe-wide network of consumer centres, which cooperate to help settle disputes between consumers and traders based in different EU countries, as well as in Norway, Iceland and Liechtenstein.Submit your problem to European Consumer Centres
+contact European Consumer Centres – there is a Europe-wide network of consumer centres, which cooperate to help settle disputes between consumers and traders based in different EU countries, as well as in Norway and Iceland.Submit your problem to European Consumer Centres

 contact FIN-Net – which is a network for resolving financial disputes out of court in EU countries, as well as in Iceland, Liechtenstein and Norway.
 They are responsible for handling disputes between consumers and financial services providers.Submit your problem to FIN-Net